Julia Kurunczi

 Julia Kurunczi (born 10 May 2006) is a Brazilian rhythmic gymnast.
-She's a multiple Pan American and South American medalist.
+She is the 2025 World group all-around silver medalist, and a multiple Pan American and South American medalist.

 Career

 Junior

 In 2019 Julia competed at the junior Pan American Championships in the group category along Flavia Izidoro, Mel Gomes, Emily Almeida, Gabriella Coradine and Rafaela Elias, winning gold with 5 ribbons and silver in the All-Around and with 5 hoops.
 In July she took part in the 1st Junior World Championships in Moscow, ending 26th in teams, 28th in the All-Around, 27th with 5 hoops and 26th with 5 ribbons.

 In 2021 she was again part of the junior group along Fernanda Heinemann, Luiza Pugliese, Bianca Reis and Gabryela da Rocha.
 At the Pan American Games in Cali they won silver in the All-Around and with 5 balls as well as gold with 5 ribbons.
 In November they won gold in the All-Around, the two apparatus finals and in teams at the South American Championships.